tushortz/PackageControlPackages/README.md

 [SublimeLinter-ghc](https://packagecontrol.io/packages/SublimeLinter-ghc) - SublimeLinter 3 plugin for Haskell, using ghc -Wall.

 [SublimeLinter-gjslint](https://packagecontrol.io/packages/SublimeLinter-gjslint) - SublimeLinter plugin for JavaScript, using gjslint.

+[SublimeLinter-golangcilint](https://packagecontrol.io/packages/SublimeLinter-golangcilint) - This linter plugin for SublimeLinter provides an interface to golangci-lint.

 [SublimeLinter-golint](https://packagecontrol.io/packages/SublimeLinter-golint) - This linter plugin for SublimeLinter provides an interface to golint.